Written by Rene Bermudez | Edited by Crissinda Ponder | Updated December 5, 2024

 The current mortgage interest rates forecast is for rates to remain elevated compared to where they sat before the pandemic, even if they do move down slightly as we close out 2024.
 Our senior economist, Jacob Channel, expects home sales to remain sluggish through the end of the year.

-30-year rates went up by 0.06 percentage points this week, and 15-year rates rose by 0.03 percentage points.
-After several weeks of steady climbing, rates seem to have stabilized over the last two weeks.
+30-year rates went down by 0.12 percentage points this week, and 15-year rates dropped by 0.14 percentage points.
+After several weeks of steady climbing, rates seem to have stabilized over the last five weeks.

 Refinance rates trends this month

 The Federal Reserve announced its first rate cut of the year on September 18th, and it’s second on November 7th.
-30-year mortgage rates dropped to their lowest point in over two years after the first cut, but it’s looking like the second cut may not have as strong an effect — at least not immediately.
+30-year mortgage rates dropped to their lowest point in over two years after the first cut, but the second cut did not have as strong an effect.
 So far, concerns about inflation and rising 10-year treasury yields are keeping rates above 6.5%.

 There’s no guarantee that we’ll see mortgage rates climb back to their 2024 highs before the year ends, but the chances of that happening are unfortunately now higher than they were just a month or two ago, according to Jacob Channel, LendingTree’s senior economist.
 If that happens, home affordability will plummet.